Compiling and Installing Custom PHP Modules in ServBay

 Summary

-By following these detailed steps, you should be able to successfully compile and install custom PHP modules—like imagick
+By carefully following this guide, you should be able to successfully compile and install custom PHP modules like imagick

 and sqlsrv

-—within your ServBay macOS development environment.
-The most important points:
+in your ServBay local development environment.
+The essentials are:

-- Properly initialize the ServBay build environment: This is fundamental for all subsequent compilation operations.
+- Fully initialize the ServBay build environment—this is the foundation for all further compilation tasks.

-- Use the correct PHP version paths: Always specify the full path to your target PHP version’s
+- Precisely specify and use the correct PHP version paths—always use the full path for

 phpize